mdn/translated-content/files/fr/web/javascript/reference/errors/not_defined/index.md

 ---
-title: 'ReferenceError: "x" is not defined'
+title: "ReferenceError: \"x\" is not defined"
 slug: Web/JavaScript/Reference/Errors/Not_defined
 ---